FINDING FONTANA IS AVAILABLE TO PURCHASE AT THE LIBRARY-checks made out to “Fontana Centennial Committee” or exact cash

 Walter Burkhalter-Director: Walter joined us in 2015 and has been in the library profession since 1990.
 Over the course of that time he has been the director of several libraries and library systems.
 In addition he served as the State Consultant for Public Library Administration and as an independent consultant.

-Along with the these 3 full time staff members, we have 4 part-time staff members: Kathy Bikowski, Susan Gilkes-Howell, Norma Gowlett, and Laurie Cornue: All of these woman can be seen helping patrons at the circulation desk or helping with many other library projects.
+Part-time staff members are Kathy Bikowski, Susan Gilkes-Howell, Norma Gowlett, and Laurie Cornue: All of these woman can be seen helping patrons at the circulation desk or helping with many other library projects.

 Library Board Members